Curve Steepening

-That distinction matters because steepening belongs to curve shape, not to yield level alone.
+Steepening therefore belongs to curve geometry, not to yield level alone.
 Long-term yields may rise faster than short-term yields, short-term yields may fall faster than long-term yields, or both ends may move in opposite directions.
-In each case, the same condition is present if the maturity spread expands and the curve tilts more sharply upward from short to long maturities.
+The common feature is a wider maturity spread and a more pronounced upward slope from short to long maturities.

 How curve steepening happens

-Curve steepening emerges when different parts of the term structure reprice by different amounts.
-The long end may move higher while the front end remains relatively stable, or the front end may fall while long-dated yields hold firmer.
-What matters is the relative divergence across maturities rather than a parallel shift in the entire curve.
+Curve steepening happens when different parts of the term structure reprice by different amounts.
+The long end may move higher while the front end stays relatively stable, or the front end may fall while longer maturities hold firmer.
+What matters is the divergence across maturities rather than a parallel shift in the entire curve.

-This makes steepening different from a uniform rise or fall in yields.
-If yields across maturities move together and the spacing between them stays broadly intact, the curve has shifted in level but not materially in slope.
-Steepening requires a distortion in that spacing, with the distance between short and long maturities becoming wider.
+That makes steepening different from a uniform rise or fall in yields.
+If yields across maturities move together and the spacing between them remains broadly unchanged, the curve has shifted in level but not materially in slope.
+Steepening requires the spacing itself to widen.

-In practice, the move can appear in more than one form.
+In practice, the move can take more than one form.
 A front-end-led steepening occurs when shorter-dated yields fall more aggressively than longer-dated yields.
 A long-end-led steepening occurs when longer maturities rise more than the front end.
-Mixed moves also qualify, provided the final result is a wider spread across the curve.
+Mixed moves also qualify if the final result is a wider spread across the curve.

 Main variants of curve steepening